hupe13/extensions-leaflet-map-testing/README.md

 <h2>Installation</h2>

-Download the zip file and <a href="https://wordpress.org/support/article/managing-plugins/#manual-upload-via-wordpress-admin">upload it via WordPress Admin</a>.
+Clone it or download the <a href="https://github.com/hupe13/extensions-leaflet-map-testing/archive/refs/heads/main.zip">zip file</a> and <a href="https://wordpress.org/support/article/managing-plugins/#manual-upload-via-wordpress-admin">upload it via WordPress Admin</a>.
 Activate the plugin.
 Prerequisites are <a href="https://wordpress.org/plugins/leaflet-map/">Leaflet Map</a> and <a href="https://wordpress.org/plugins/extensions-leaflet-map/">Extensions Leaflet Map</a>.

 <h2>Testing</h2>